-If variety demand does change with income, a major question is whether the direction of variety demand growth is similar or different across the population of consumers.
-In other words, as households get rich, do the types of new varieties they demand fundamentally differ across the population of consumers?
-Here previous studies suggest that the answer is negative as spending patterns are found to become more similar as income rises.
-Several studies have used entropy measures to calculate the distribution of spending across different expenditure categories, which we dub the 'diversity of spending' (Theil and Finke, 1983; Clements and Chen, 1996; Clements et al., 2006).
+Several have further argued that consumers have a taste for variety in the sense that they will always seek to consumer wider variety of goods and services.
+To support this conjecture, studies used entropy measures to measure the dispersion of household spending across different expenditure categories, which we dub the 'diversity of spending' (Theil and Finke, 1983; Clements and Chen, 1996; Clements et al., 2006).
 These cross-country studies of spending patterns suggest that this diversity always increases when income rises.
 In other words, as their income grows, consumers appear to spread their spending more evenly across all available goods and services.
-This suggests that, as income rises, differences in spending pattern across households will decline.

-We argue that this literature has ignored the possibility that heterogeneity in spending patterns is masked by high levels of aggregation present in cross country data.
+We argue that this literature has ignored the possibility that data on aggregated consumption might not reflect the behavior of individual households as aggregation across heterogeneous households might mask systematic patterns that are present at the household level.
 Many recognize that it is crucial to study the precise relationship between aggregate and individuals behavior (Grandmont, 1987, 1992; Hildenbrand, 1994; Quah, 1997; Blundell and Stoker, 2005).
 A number of researchers have begun considering how behavioural heterogeneity can be modelled (Calvet and Common, 2003; Beckert and Blundell , 2008).
 This represents a departure from the main paradigm of postwar demand analysis that has concentrated on studying aggregates to verify representative agent models of behavior, even though these aggregates may not reflect actual household behavior.
 This paradigm is reflected in the above quote by J. R. Hicks, who argued that rather than attempting to account for actual household behavior, scholars should restrict their focus on average household behavior.
 It also underpins many commonly used models of demand analysis such as AIDS (Deaton and Muellbauer, 1980).

-In the case of spending diversity, whether to focus on average rather than actual behavior is particularly important.
+In the case of spending diversity, whether to focus on average rather than individual behavior turns out to be particularly important.
 In this paper, we argue that as households shift their spending from basic necessities towards more discretionary categories, heterogeneity in spending patterns is likely to increase in income as consumers concentrate their spending into different consumption areas once incomes are sufficiently large.
-It is a well known fact that amongst the poorest, spending patterns are highly homogeneous across households as food spending tends to dominate household outlays (Banerjee and Duflo, 2007; Clements et al., 2006).
-The notion that heterogeneity of spending grows with income is consistent with Engel's Law as well as evidence that Engel curves are highly heteroskedastic (Blundell and Stoker, 2005; Lewbel, 2008).
-Using UK household level spending data, we find evidence suggesting that the diversity of household spending tends to fall at high income levels and that the overall differences in household spending patterns tend to grow (rather than fall) for high income levels.
+It is a well known fact that among the poorest, spending patterns are highly homogeneous across households as food spending tends to dominate household outlays (Banerjee and Duflo, 2007; Clements et al., 2006).
+The notion that heterogeneity of spending grows with income is consistent with evidence that Engel curves are highly heteroskedastic (Blundell and Stoker, 2005; Lewbel, 2008).
+Using UK household level spending data, we find evidence suggesting that the diversity of household spending tends to fall at high income levels and that the overall differences in household spending patterns tend to grow for high income levels.
 In other words, the truth about Mr. Brown and Mrs. Jones is that they not only possess different spending patterns, but that the differences in these patterns increase in income when they are sufficiently rich.